Shivateja23/Cognifize-DS-Internship/README.md

 * Web Framework: Streamlit for building the interactive web application.

 * Serialization: joblib for saving and loading the trained model.

+### APP Deployment
+* This web app has been deployed using streamlit in the Streamlit web application.
+* Check out the project by refering the below link.
+*